 I recently redecorated an apartment in Old Quebec.
 It needed paint, some tidying up and some love!
 So I combined something useful and pleasant using just a little bit of paint.
-I turned an old faded chest into a coffee table that now also serves as storage in the living room!
+I turned an old trunk into a coffee table that now also serves as storage in the living room!
 I found this wonderful piece for only $ 15 on Marketplace.

-Preparing and Painting
+Preparing and Painting the old trunk

 - First, a good cleansing with TSP (I used the Cleaner and Varnish Remover from Colorantic).

-I applied a coat of the colour Night.
+- Then I applied a coat of the colour Night.
 Colorantic paint is very thick so I thinned it down by adding a small amount of water.
 It is indeed possible to dilute the paint by adding water to it, but take note that this may make the colour fade slightly.

 For this project two coats were necessary

-Putting emphasis on the details
+Putting emphasis on the details:

 I thought it was too dark so I decided to use the colour Metallic Champagne on the metal ornaments using a small artist paintbrush from Colorantic.
 So I painted the corners and the hardware.
 One coat did the job.

-Once dry, I found it a bit too shiney for my liking, so I improvised and used a glaze that I customized myself.
-You can create your own colour of glaze, just mix 1 part chalk paint and 2 parts translucent window glaze.
+Once dry, I found it a bit too shiny for my liking, so I improvised and used a glaze that I customized myself.
+You can create your own colour of glaze, just mix 1 part chalk based paint and 2 parts translucent window glaze.